 The below graphs show how Nico’s pumping output was affected by time, length of session, how many pumping sessions she was doing, etc.

 What is the Relationship Between Total Output and Amount of Time Spent Pumping?

-This graph shows the average amount of milk that was pumped by the length of the pumping session:
+This graph shows the average amount of milk that was pumped (in ounces) by the length of the pumping session:

 Does Each Side Produce About the Same Amount of Milk?

 Nico’s app tracked output for each side, so I thought I’d see if she had a “dominant” producer:

 It’s interesting to see here how the left side starts off as the higher producer, it evens out at month 5, and then the right side pulls into the lead at 8 months postpartum.

 Most people – about 94% in one poll I did – have a “slacker boob.”
 You don’t have to do anything if this is the case for you, but if you want to try to even things out, here are some things you can try.

 How Do the Number of Pumping Sessions Per Day Affect Milk Output?